seyyah/me/awesome.md

 - A cloud service that enables Cordova and React Native developers to deploy mobile app updates directly to their users’ devices http://microsoft.github.io/code-push
 - All the resources for Learning About Swift: <https://github.com/hsavit1/Awesome-Swift-Education>
+- A Ruby on Rails inspired Web Framework for Swift that runs on Linux and OS X: <https://github.com/necolt/Swifton>, [Todo App](https://github.com/necolt/Swifton-TodoApp)

 # Mail, Sms
 - extend actionmailer to allow one smtp account per mailer class: <https://github.com/flyerhzm/multiple_mailers>